open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 recommended to create a parent span, so that a "Settle" span will be a sibling of the related "Deliver" span.

+In cases where it is not feasible to create spans for settlement operations, an event should be created instead.
+Events could be added to "Deliver" spans or to ambient spans.

+"Settle" spans may link to "Create" spans of the messages that are settled, however, for some settlement scenarios this is not feasible or possible.

-> "Settle" spans SHOULD be created for every manually or automatically
+> "Settle" spans or events SHOULD be created for every manually or automatically
 > triggered settlement operation.
+A single "Settle" span can account for a
+> single message or for multiple messages (in case messages are passed for
+> settling as batches).
+For each message it accounts for, the "Settle" span
+> MAY link to the "Create" span for the message.

 ### System-specific extensions